 Want to send emergency medical resources?

 The emergency services in Gaza are incredibly depleted due to Israel’s siege and refusal to let through even minimally sufficient supplies of anything, even emergency medical resources.
 People are currently dying due to a lack of everything.
-After Israel’s deliberate targetting of medical facilities and emergency vehicles during the Dec 08/Jan 09 attacks, things got even worse.
+After Israel’s deliberate targeting of medical facilities and emergency vehicles during the Dec 08/Jan 09 attacks, things got even worse.

 Please let us know if you are travelling to Gaza (whether with an organisation or not) and can carry anything from a small to a large amount, or if you have equipment to donate, as we would be glad to help link people up.
 Since the Viva Palestina Convoys and Free Gaza Boats no longer have access to Gaza we have no good route for large donations so are currently dependent on individuals offering to take in an extra bag.
 This is still useful as if you look at the request list below, you’ll see quite a lot of useful things can be fitted in a bag!
 We would also like to send good quality headtorches and long life batteries (neither readily available in Gaza) as these will be of great use to rescuers – during Operation Cast Lead, some medics had to resort to using the light from their mobiles to look for the injured.